-Law 35/2010 on the legal regime for authorising the creation of new operating entities within the Andorran financial system, dated 3 June 2010 ("Law 35/2010").
-The law regulates the legal regime for authorising the creation of new Andorran operating entities.
+Law 35/2010 on the legal regime for authorising the creation of new operating entities within the Andorran financial system, dated 3 June 2010.
+This law regulates the legal regime for authorising the creation of new Andorran operating entities.

-Law 7/2013 on the legal regime of the entities operating within the Andorran financial system and other provisions regulating the exercise of financial activities in the Principality of Andorra, dated 9 May 2013 ("Law 7/2013").
-The law sets out the legal regime of entities operating within the financial system and regulates financial activities within the Principality of Andorra.
+Law 7/2013 on the legal regime of the entities operating within the Andorran financial system and other provisions regulating the exercise of financial activities in the Principality of Andorra, dated 9 May 2013.
+This law sets out the legal regime of entities operating within the financial system and regulates financial activities within Andorra.

-Law 8/2013 on the organisational requirements and the operational conditions of entities operating within the financial system, investor protection, market abuse and contractual netting arrangements, dated 9 May 2013 ("Law 8/2013"), which was amended by Law 17/2019, of 9 May and fully transposes MiFID I within Andorra.
-The law establishes: the organisational requirements and operating conditions for the exercise of the activities of entities operating within the financial system; the minimum requirements to be followed by these entities to safeguard investor protection; the obligations, prohibitions and the penalties system for market abuse; and the regulatory framework of the contractual netting agreements.
+Law 8/2013 on the organisational requirements and the operational conditions of entities operating within the financial system, investor protection, market abuse and contractual netting arrangements, dated 9 May 2013, which was amended by Law 17/2019 of 9 May and fully transposes MiFID I within Andorra.
+This law establishes: the organisational requirements and operating conditions for the exercise of the activities of entities operating within the financial system; the minimum requirements to be followed by these entities to safeguard investor protection; the obligations, prohibitions and the penalties system for market abuse; and the regulatory framework of the contractual netting agreements.